dgvisnadi/boids/README.md

 #  :bird: Boids

-Boids is a package that lets you simulate the flying behavior these birds.
+Boids is a package that lets you simulate the flying behavior of these birds.

 Optionally, you can save the animation as a .mp4 or .gif file.